elliotc12/dynein_walk/README.md

 ## Building

-To build this project you will need GNU make, inkscape, texlive (specifically, bibtex and pdflatex), and a C++ compiler such as g++.
+To build this project you will need GNU make, inkscape, texlive, (specifically, bibtex and pdflatex), python3 with matplotlib, and a C++ compiler such as g++.
 On a Debian-derived system you can install these with:

-    apt-get install inkscape texlive texlive-xetex texlive-latex-extra build-essential
+    apt-get install inkscape texlive texlive-xetex texlive-latex-extra build-essential python3-matplotlib